johannschopplich/nuxt-api-party/docs/guides/openapi-integration.md

 ### Use OpenAPI Defined Path Parameters

-OpenAPI can define path parameters on some endpoints.
-They are declared as `/foo/{id}`.
-Unfortunately, the endpoint is not defined as `/foo/10`, so using that as the path will break type inference.
+OpenAPI can define path parameters on endpoints.
+They're declared as `/foo/{id}`.
+The endpoint isn't defined as `/foo/10`, so using that as the path breaks type inference.

-To get around this, set an object of the parameters to the property `path`.
-You can then use the declared path for type inference, and the type checker will ensure you provide all required path parameters.
-The parameters will be interpolated into the path before the request is made.
+To work with path parameters, set an object of parameters to the `path` property.
+Use the declared path for type inference, and the type checker ensures you provide all required path parameters.
+Parameters are interpolated into the path before the request is made.

 ```ts
 const data = await $myApi('/foo/{id}', {